flpvvvv/flpvvvv.github.io/_posts/2019-11-30-Support-Latex-in-Github-Page.md

 pinned: false
 ---

-Recently, I started to use Github Page to write a summary on a course that I followed in Edx about Statistics.
+Recently, I started to use Github Page to write a summary on a course that I followed on Edx about Statistics.
 I am using **Jekyll** to create static websites.
 In order to insert lots of math equations, I am using **Mathjax**.

 You can add these scripts in the **head** to import Mathjax:
 ~~~~